fhunleth/embedded-elixir/content/post/2019-11-22-embedded-networking.md

 Elixir forum.
 However, for this article I want to focus on some of the new hotness that makes it a great library to use for your embedded networking.

 # The Bells & Whistles

 Mm, yes.
 The good stuff.

-This isn't going to be an exhaustive list but will hopefull shed light on being able to do more than connect to a WiFi network.
+This isn't going to be an exhaustive list but will hopefully shed light on being able to do more than connect to a WiFi network.
 I've broken it down to a few sections and linked below so you don't have to take it all in at once: